 That year, his family moved across the Delaware River to Lawnside, N.J., a bedroom community of Philadelphia that, established by abolitionists in 1840, was the first self-governing Black municipality north of the Mason-Dixon Line.
 He recalls the suburban “almost mansions” and, as in Mount Airy, a feeling of safety.
 “It’s not every Black person in the ’70s and ’80s who grew up in that kind of neighborhood—not Fresh Prince of Bel-Air rich, nothing like that, but just very Leave It to Beaver and every single face is Black.”

-Despite McWhorter’s love of words, his schoolwork was largely perfunctory; he prioritized his obsessions, which included memorizing types of cars, the body’s organs, the presidents and first ladies, dinosaurs (still an obsession) and, of course, languages (in middle school, he attempted to make a family tree for every language in the world).
+Although McWhorter was a strong student, his schoolwork came second to his obsessions, which included memorizing types of cars, the body’s organs, the presidents and first ladies, dinosaurs (still an obsession) and, of course, languages (in middle school, he attempted to make a family tree for every language in the world).
 “It’s becoming unfashionable to say Asperger’s,” McWhorter points out, “but I would definitely be on that spectrum.”

 After finishing 10th grade, he attended Simon’s Rock College, received an associate’s degree, and transferred to Rutgers, where he completed a bachelor’s in French by the time he was 20.
 He then moved to New York City to sate an obsession with Broadway musicals and try out American studies by doing a master’s at NYU.
 All the while, his “sickness” grew.
 “If somebody I’m close to speaks another language,” he says, “I want that language.
 I feel like if I don’t have any command of that language, then I am missing a part of them.”
 Over the years, various girlfriends would whet his appetite for German, Russian and Japanese, but in New York, straphanging and reading, he remained unsure of his direction.
 “Obviously I’m a professor,” he recalls thinking.
 “What else would I be?
 And so the question is, what am I going to get a PhD in?
 What can I get really good recommendations for and excel at, and I thought, by default, that’s language, but it’s not literature.
 It’s this thing called linguistics, which I didn’t really know much about.”